xiaodaguan/wxGrasp/readme.md

 ##wxmsg: wxBot
     automatic send messages to some devices.
-    >use click elf to click on received messages automatically
+    >use `click elf` to click on received messages automatically

 ##proxy: proxy2
     set proxy for other devices
-    point to this server

 ##storage: mongodb